Don Imus: Rutgers women's basketball team

 On April 9, Imus appeared on Al Sharpton's syndicated radio talk show Keepin' It Real with Al Sharpton to address the controversy.
 Sharpton called the comments "abominable", "racist", and "sexist", and repeated his earlier demand that Imus be fired.
 Imus said, "Our agenda is to be funny and sometimes we go too far.
 And this time we went way too far.
 Here's what I've learned: that you can't make fun of everybody, because some people don't deserve it."

 Imus was suspended soon after.
 Media commentators were divided on the suspension.
-On MSNBC's Scarborough Country on April 10, Pat Buchanan said that Imus is "a good guy" who "made a bad mistake and apologized for it" and that the show should stay on the air.
-Comedian Bill Maher said that if a comedian apologizes for stepping over a line, that should suffice.
+On MSNBC's Scarborough Country on April 10, Pat Buchanan said Imus was "a good guy" who "made a bad mistake and apologized for it" and that the show should stay on the air.
+Comedian Bill Maher said that, if a comedian apologizes for stepping over a line, that should suffice.
 MSNBC media analyst Steve Adubato disagreed, saying that this incident was "not isolated".
-Joe Klein made the same charge, referring to Imus's comment about The New York Times reporter Gwen Ifill 14 years before as evidence of a pattern of offensive comments.
+Joe Klein made the same charge, referring to Imus's comment about The New York Times reporter Gwen Ifill 14 years earlier being a "cleaning lady" as evidence of a pattern of offensive comments.
 On The View, Rosie O'Donnell spoke out in support of keeping Imus on the air on free speech grounds.
-Emil Steiner of The Washington Post argued that Sharpton used the issue to further divide America along racial lines.
+Emil Steiner of The Washington Post argued that Sharpton used the issue to further divide the United States along racial lines.

 The Rutgers basketball team held a news conference at which coach C. Vivian Stringer stated that the team would meet with Imus to discuss his comments.
 Several of the players expressed their outrage over his remarks.
 Team captain Essence Carson said that Imus's remarks had "stolen a moment of pure grace from us".